 Can you pass this financial literacy test?
 We could all stand to learn more about how to manage our personal finances.
 I am not excluded, and there are still many things that I do not know.

-According to the Council of Economic Education (CEE), “Currently, only 17 states require high school students to take a course in personal finance and only 20 states require high school students to take a course in economics.”
+According to the Council of Economic Education (CEE), only 23 states require high school students to take a course in personal finance.

 It’s absolutely crazy that Americans are not being equipped with the proper tools needed.
 Most of the things I’ve learned has been through watching others and figuring out myself.